tobiasvanderwerff/flash-attention/README.md

 - [x] Profile kernels with NCU (eg to see whether an implementation is compute-bound or memory-bound and where things can be improved).
 Softmax is a good one to try out first.
 - [ ] Integrate with CUTLASS + CuTE (CUTLASS >=3.0)
 - [ ] C++ impl of flash attention
+- [ ] How to unit test device functions??
 - [ ] Look to ncu output for ways to optimize softmax kernel
 - [ ] Write transpose matmul kernel (?)
 - [ ] (optional) Triton implementation